gangsjou/desktop-MyProfile/README.md

-# desktop-MyProfile
-IIT A1
+#MyProfile
-This is Assignment 1 for Intro to IT based at RMIT.
-The project is a personal profile presented in a basic web page format created with HTML and CSS.
+This is my assignment 1 project for Intro to IT for RMIT through OUA.